Twinkle Khanna reveals her best clothing option for a busy day

 The ‘Mela’ actress also dropped photos from each one of these events on her Insta handle, along with a note expressing her admiration for sarees.

-"A sari goes from lunch to the pandal to The Tweak Summit-proof that a Chanderi multitasks better than most of us on caffeine.
+“A saree goes from lunch to the pandal to The Tweak Summit-proof that a Chanderi multitasks better than most of us on caffeine.

 What’s your go-to outfit on a busy day? (sic),” Twinkle wrote.